Melky-Phoe/StateSmurf/README.md

 #### SmurfTestingScript
 - Python scripts for automated testing and comparing

+## Install
+Clone repository to your project and use `ADD_SUBDIRECTORY(StateSmurf)` in CMakeLists.txt.
+Then link libraries DiagramSmurfLib and TransitionSmurfLib to target

 ## Usage
 Example usage of StateSmurf framework is described in [SmurfExampleApp](https://github.com/Melky-Phoe/StateSmurf/tree/master/SmurfExampleApp)

 #### Integration Steps
 Code: